kevintruong/til/Networking,-Part-7:-Nonblocking-I-O,-select(),-and-epoll.md

 `select()` returns the total number of file descriptors that are ready.
 If none of them become ready during the time defined by *timeout*, it will return 0.
 After `select()` returns, the caller will need to loop through the file descriptors in readfds and/or writefds to see which ones are ready.
+As readfds and writefds act as both input and output parameters, when `select()` indicates that there are file descriptors which are ready, it would have overwritten them to reflect only the file descriptors which are ready.
+Unless it is the caller's intention to call `select()` only once, it would be a good idea to save a copy of readfds and writefds before calling it.

 ```C
     fd_set readfds, writefds;